MrPekar98/Lud-Lang/README.md

 Python inspired object-oriented programming language.

 ## Compiler
-The compiler makes use of an LL(5) parser.
+The compiler makes use of an LL(*) parser.
+Therefore, a whole line is scanned and passed to the parser.